-The predicted data for 2021 shows that the primary schools within BWCAT would be performing above the national expected standard in reading, writing and maths combined.
-BWCAT primary schools would also be well above national standard in achieving greater depth in pupil outcomes.
+Due to the recognised impact of the Covid 19 pandemic, 2022 performance data for Key Stage 1 and 2 is not being published.
+As a Trust, detailed internal analysis has been completed and this highlights strong performance at both key stages.
+The data for 2022 demonstrates that the primary schools within BWCAT are performing above the indicative national expected standard in reading, writing and maths combined.
+BWCAT primary schools are also well above national standard in achieving greater depth in pupil outcomes.